Proudly Serving Dallas, FT.Worth, San Antonio, Houston.

 If the foreign national spouse is already in the U.S. at the time of Form I-130 approval, they may be able to adjust their status to permanent resident status if they meet specific requirements.

 Non-compliance with any of the eligibility requirements can result in the denial of the application.
-For example, petitioners need to prove that the marriage was bona fide and not a sham.
+For example, petitioners must prove that the marriage was bona fide and not a sham.
 Non-compliance will result in denial.
 Other potential issues could include the following:

 For any issues that may arise or if you are struggling to get convincing evidence to prove your compliance, we are here to help and can provide advice and a strategy to move forward with your petition.

-To avoid unnecessary delays or denials, pay attention to detail while completing your I-130.
+Pay attention to detail while completing your I-130 to avoid unnecessary delays or denials.
 Provide full disclosure and make sure that you present clear and convincing evidence in your supporting documentation.

 Most importantly, do not make fraudulent representations in your submission.
 Serious legal and immigration consequences can result from engaging in fraud or misrepresentation in connection with a spousal petition.
 Criminal prosecution may ensue with fines and even imprisonment in certain instances.